 Before you create an online sales funnel, it is crucially important that you’ve mapped out your Value Ladder.
-For this exact reason, I start all my digital marketing strategy discover calls with asking, “Do you have the value ladder that you’ll be taking your target market through?”
+For this exact reason, all my digital marketing strategy discover calls include me asking, “Do you have the value ladder that you taking your target market through?”

-Soon you will discover how a value ladder marketing strategy is structured.
+Soon you will discover why a value ladder is so important and how a value ladder marketing strategy is structured.
 Begin today to think about creating or improving upon your own value ladder because every business can use one to increase profits and the lifetime value of their customers.

 What Is Value Ladder Marketing